tylerlong/manate/README.md

 ## Todo

 - Add logging, easily turn on and off
-- cache data for getter functions, just like what I did in SubX project
+- cache data for getter functions to make it faster, just like what I did in SubX project
 - When is `typeof path === 'symbol'`?
-- if `debounce`, autoRun cannot detect read events any more

-- rxjs debounce trigger event, my implementation debounce `func()`, that's why mine is buggy. it will cause `run()` to generate incorrect result.
 - 有时没必要反复 emitter on and off，一直on就行了，除非提供了接口可以停止事件处理。

 ## Notes

 - every `emitter.on()` must have a corresponding `emitter.off()`.
 Otherwise there will be memory leak.
+  - you don't have to `on` and `off` again and again.
+Sometimes you just `on` and let it on. `off` it before exit of the app/component
 - rewrite some emitter.on to promise
   - the idea is great, but it will turn the library from sync to async, which will cause unexpected consequences.
   - `React.render`, `EventEmitter.on`, `rxjs.observable.next` are all sync, there must be a good reason to stay with sync.